Data Processing Addendum

 (c) at all times have in place an appropriate written security policy with respect to the Processing of Customer Personal Data, outlining in any case the measures referenced in Section 5 below.

 (b) The Data Processor will regularly monitor the measures as implemented in accordance with this Section 5.
-The Data Processor may update the security measures from time to time provided that such updates do not result in the degradation of the overall security of the Services.
+The Data Processor may update the security measures from time to time provided that such updates do not result in a degradation of the overall security of the Services.

 (c)The parties will negotiate in good faith the cost, if any, to implement material changes required by specific updated security requirements set forth in the Applicable Data Protection Law or by Regulators of competent jurisdictions.